G-Core/product-documentation/documentation/dns/getting-started-with-dnssec.md

 To disable DNSSEC:

 1\.
 Remove the DS record in the registrar control panel.
-The DNS record in the upper-level zone informs the recursors that they must validate authoritative servers responses for your zone.
+The DNS record in the upper-level zone informs the recursors that they must validate authoritative servers' responses for your zone.
 If DNSSEC is disabled in Gcore but not in the upper-level domain, recursors will attempt to validate a record signature that is already disabled.
 This scenario will cause an outage for your domain.

 2\.
 Disable DNSSEC in Gcore using the following API request: